tanaikech/ggsrun/help/README.md

 # Google APIs
 ggsrun uses Google Apps Script API(Execution API), Web Apps and Drive API on Google.

-1. **[Google Apps Script API(Execution API)](https://developers.google.com/apps-script/guides/rest/api)** : This can be used by the authorization process of OAuth2.
+1. **[Google Apps Script API(previously known as Execution API)](https://developers.google.com/apps-script/guides/rest/api)** : This can be used by the authorization process of OAuth2.
 So you can use under higher security.
 But there are some [limitations](https://developers.google.com/apps-script/guides/rest/api#limitations).
+The reference of Google Apps Script API is [here](https://developers.google.com/apps-script/api/reference/rest/).

 2. **[Drive API](https://developers.google.com/drive/v3/web/about-sdk)** : This can be used for downloading and uploading files.